-Physical Condition of the Gas.
+PHYSICAL CONDITION OF THE GAS.
 As any gas expands, as by a reduction in pressure through a regulator, it cools.
-For natural gas, this "refrigeration effect" is estimated to be 7°F for every 100 psi pressure change.
-For example, a pressure cut from 350°F to 150°F would be expected to lower the gas temperature by 14°F.
+For natural gas, this Joule-Thomson or "refrigeration effect" is about 7°F for every 100 psi pressure change.
+For example, a pressure cut from 350 psig to 150 psig would be expected to lower the gas temperature by 14°F.

 Normally, this is not a problem, but when coupled with heavy hydrocarbons in the gas stream, a regulator setting can become a miniature gasoline plant, to the dismay of customers downstream.
-If coupled with a high dew point, regulator freezing and hydrate formation can occur.
+If coupled with a high water dew point, regulator freezing and/or hydrate formation can occur.
 If the soil is moist, frost heaving can occur as the moisture freezes and expands around the downstream underground piping.
 Paved roads have been buckled by this phenomenon!
-In addition to the refrigeration effect, as differential pressure increases, gas velocity, noise, and seat wear typically increase as well.
+Besides the refrigeration effect, as differential pressure increases, gas velocity, noise, and seat wear typically increase as well.